-What makes it unique: A bold, design-led house which is entirely yours for the weekend
+What makes it unique: A bold, design-led house which is entirely yours for the weekend.

 Owned by an interior designer husband and wife, The Highfield House is striking from the outside, vibrant on the inside.
 You’ll hardly need any decorations as the house itself bursts with character and jewel colours, and comes with fun additions like lawn games, picnic and dressing-up boxes, and play tents.
 The selection of spaces you’ll have access to is abundant, including the Grand Hall, Library Bar, outdoor terraces and an opulent bridal suite.

-Scotland is bursting with unique venues – whether that’s castles, distilleries, beaches and historic homes.
+Scotland is bursting with unique venues – whether that’s castles, distilleries, beaches or historic homes.
 These are just a few of our favourite unusual Scottish wedding venues; don’t miss our ultimate pick of the best wedding venues in Scotland too.

 8. Harvest Moon – East Lothian, Lothian & Borders

-What makes it unique: Marry on their sandy beach or in their super cool treehouse
+What makes it unique: Marry on their sandy beach or in their super cool treehouse.

 Harvest Moon is one of those venues that really pushes the boundaries of a ‘typical’ wedding ceremony.
 Couples have the choice of saying their vows on the stunning sandy beach in a luxury safari tent, or alternatively you could commit to your partner in their treehouse site which has the most incredible views!
 They also don’t like to limit couples to one day of celebrations, offering full weekends of wedding fun.